Ben Gimbert

 Benjamin Gimbert GC (6 February 1903 – 6 May 1976) was a British engine driver with the London and North Eastern Railway and a recipient of both the George Cross and the Order of Industrial Heroism.
 Alongside fireman James Nightall, Gimbert was recognised for saving an ammunition train from a fire on 2 June 1944 during the Soham rail disaster.

 Early life

 Gimbert was born on 6 February 1903 in Ely (now in Cambridgeshire), the son of farm labourer George William Gimbert and his wife Florence.
-He married in 1926 and by 1939 was living in March.
+He moved to Peterborough in 1918, working as a cleaner for the Great Eastern Railway (GER) before being promoted to fireman in 1921.
+He was married in the town of March in 1926.
+In 1942 he became a driver for the London & North Eastern Railway (which had been created in 1923 by the amalgamation of the GER with other railways).